Scotland Cottage Holidays

 The Lake District is know for its excellent walking opportunities and stunning natural vistas.
 A place that has inspired literary minds across the centuries, this National Park is a wonderful place to get away from it all.

 Blonde beaches, fearsome fortresses, and mythical monasteries – Northumberland is truly a sight for sore eyes.
-It’s also a National Park, meaning a wealth of historic attractions and scenic countryside are under protection for your viewing pleasure.
-It’s also where Harry Potter first took to his broom, over at Hogwarts filming location, Alnwick Castle!
+It also has a National Park, meaning a wealth of historic attractions and scenic countryside are under protection for your viewing pleasure.

 Sprinkled with stately homes, grand viaducts and Roman ruins, the Scottish Borders are a source of untapped beauty and underrated sights – making it the perfect remote break from reality.
 The romantic nature reserves on the east coast, home to puffins and herring gulls diving from the cliff tops, are something to see.